 If you’re looking for goat cheese recipes, it’s as simple as adding dollops to your eggs!
 This recipe for fluffy scrambled eggs is pretty incredible and ultra simple.
 The eggs are cooked over low heat and gently shaped them into soft folds, with soft goat cheese added goat cheese for tangy flavor.
 What results is a creamy, gooey, addicting mess.
 If asparagus is in season, it’s the perfect pairing.

 This goat cheese spread is a 5 ingredient, 5-minute easy appetizer that takes your happy hour to the next level with a very little amount of effort!
 The magic ingredients are goat cheese, olive oil, paprika, and Dijon mustard, which form into a creamy orange dip.
 And the final magic ingredient: capers!
 They add just the right amount of savory saltiness that make the dip shine.
 This is one of our quickest goat cheese recipes.

 What's better in a salad than creamy goat cheese crumbles?
 This blackberry salad is classic and chic: ripe berries, baby greens, soft goat cheese and smoked almonds bring a nuance of flavor that’s extraordinary for the amount of prep time required.
 And top it off with our famous creamy Best Balsamic Vinaigrette dressing.
 It's a serious standout side salad.
 (PS substitute blueberries if they're easier to find!)

 Goat cheese on Brussels sprouts?
 Why not!
-We love Brussels sprouts roasted in a very hot oven so that they become blackened and crisp.
-Here we’ve mixed our Brussels sprouts with a store-bought mild harissa, a North African red pepper sauce that adds big flavor.
-Then of course we’ve topped them with dollops of creamy goat cheese.
-Not long ago, we would have frowned at the thought of Brussels sprouts on my plate.
-These days, the little green guys are seeing a big comeback in popular opinion: this is one of the most delicious ways to eat them!
+These are roasted in a very hot oven so that they become blackened and crisp.
+Dollop with mild harissa, a North African red pepper sauce that adds big flavor.
+Then of course crumble over chunks of creamy goat cheese.
+These days, Brussels sprouts are seeing a big comeback in popular opinion: this is one of the most delicious ways to eat them!